dotnet/msbuild/documentation/specs/proposed/RAR_caching_onepager.md

 ## RAR caching
+RAR in this context means resolving of assembly references.
 During every build we need to gather the graph of references and pass them to the compiler.
 This process is highly cacheable as the references don’t change all that often.
 Currently we have some limited caching in